Police Pressure Mounts Against Germanys Far-right AfD - UrduPoint

 The Brandenburg chapter of the Alternative for Germany (AfD) party is now "a suspicious case and an object of surveillance", said a spokesman for the region's interior ministry.

+There were "enough important factual indications" to show that the AfD in Brandenburg was "striving against the free democratic order", said Joerg Mueller, the head of the state's office for the protection of the constitution.

-The decision will give officials in Brandenburg far-reaching powers to monitor the AfD's institutions and officials in the state, where the party came second in 2019 elections with 23.5 percent of the vote.
+The decision will give the authorities in Brandenburg far-reaching powers to monitor the AfD's institutions and officials in the state, where the party came second in 2019 elections with 23.5 percent of the vote.

-Such surveillance is reserved for groups or organisations that are deemed to pose a threat to democracy and the rule of law.
+Such surveillance is reserved for groups or organisations judged to pose a threat to democracy and the rule of law.

+Party co-chief Alexander Gauland said the decision to keep tabs on the group was "wrong".

-The Wing, which has about 7,000 members, was co-founded by firebrand AfD lawmaker Bjoern Hoecke, who has sparked outrage with attacks on Germany's culture of remembrance for Nazi crimes.
+The Wing, which has about 7,000 members nationwide, was co-founded by firebrand AfD lawmaker Bjoern Hoecke, who has sparked outrage with attacks on Germany's culture of remembrance for Nazi crimes.

 However, he continues to exert influence in the party and is challenging his expulsion in court.